mas-cli/mas/README.md

 </summary>

-You can build from Xcode by opening the root mas directory, or from the terminal:
+mas can be built in Xcode or built by the following script:

 ```shell
 Scripts/build
 ```

-Build output can be found in the `.build` directory within the project.
+Build output can be found in the `.build` folder in the project's root folder.

 </details>
 <details>